spladug/harold/README.md

 Harold is a daemon that listens on HTTP for a notification of activity from GitHub's [post-receive hooks](http://help.github.com/post-receive-hooks/) and publishes commit data to an IRC channel.

-Harold is run by executing `main.py`.
+Harold is run with `twistd`, using the `harold.tac` file.
 It looks for configuration in the current directory in `harold.ini`.
 Harold depends on Twisted.

 # Configuring Harold